Row Ontario Retrospective: The History of Coaching in Ontario

 “In terms of coaching influence, I think the training centre was huge,” said Morrow.
 “We ran workshops and I had this philosophy of an open-door policy for the time that I was head coach from 1990 to 2004.
 I learned so much from other coaches when I was younger that I thought it was extremely valuable to pass on that type of coach education.
 Almost a day didn’t go by where there wasn’t a guest at the training centre, just watching the women’s national team row and watching the coaches interact.
 I wouldn’t be able to tell you how many people came in, but most were from Ontario just due to geography.
 Some of the guests would stay at my house and most would stay two or three days or even a week.
 I think that was one of the reasons the centre was supported by Row Ontario for so many years was that transfer of knowledge that was happening and benefitting the whole community.”

-The ORA also began to employ coaches with the goal of strengthening the high performance system in Ontario.
-In 1993, the ORA announced a joint venture with Brock University that would see Joe Dowd hired as Provincial Coach of the ORA in addition to being head coach of the Brock University rowing team.
-The creative arrangement allowed the ORA to continue growing its athlete and coach development programs, while Dowd, who would remain head coach of the Badgers until 2004, helped develop Brock into a rowing powerhouse that would win five OUA and three CURC championships in his 11 years at the school.
+Following Nolte as provincial coach was Joe Dowd, who was hired in 1993.
+In addition to being Ontario’s provincial coach, Dowd was also hired as head coach of the Brock University rowing team.
+The arrangement allowed the ORA to continue growing its athlete and coach development programs, while Dowd, who would remain head coach of the Badgers until 2004, helped develop Brock into a rowing powerhouse that would win five OUA and three CURC championships in his 11 years at the school.

 Another important development system for coaches, which has been around for many years and continues today, is coaching in the university rowing system.
 Coaching with a university program provides coaches with an opportunity to gain experience with a high-level group of athletes in a less pressurized environment compared to the national level.
 Many successful coaches have coached with university programs over the years, and with many universities affiliated with clubs, club coaches have had opportunities to become involved with university programs.